 I completed my 200-hour training with the Salt Spring Centre of Yoga in 2012 and my 80-hour Forrest Yoga Advanced Teacher Training in 2018.
 Most recently, I completed a 60-hour Bedside Yoga training with Molly Lannon Kenney.
 The training was not only a balm for dealing with the pain of losing my own mom, but also an opportunity to apply the teachings of yoga off the mat to support those facing end-of-life, death, and grief.
 Other influential teachers include Ana Forrest, Liz Doyle, and Sarah Manwaring-Jones.

-Beyond yoga, I am a mom to two amazing twin girls who constantly challenge me and are truly the most influential of my teachers.
+Beyond yoga, I am a mom to two amazing twin girls who constantly challenge me and are truly the most powerful of my teachers.
 I am also a dog-mom to a playful toy poodle mix named Summer and a chicken-mom to a whole coop-full of hens!
 I am passionate about food & cooking, love music (listening and playing.
 In a former life I was a classically trained violist), spending time outdoors with my family, and traveling.
-Fun fact: In Greek mythology, Kore is another name for the goddess Persephone, who was the daughter of Zeus and Demeter.
-She was the goddess of springtime, grain, vegetation, and was the Queen of the underworld (after Hades kidnapped her).
-In Greek, Kore means “maiden” or “daughter.”
-My name is pronounced “Cory,” but once we get close, you can call me “Kor” if you really want to.